auth0/android-gradle-credentials/README.md

 ## Setup

 ### Using Gradle
 This is the **RECOMMENDED** approach.
-Add the Gradle's Maven url to the buildscript/repositories list and also add the plugin to the buildscript/classpath inside the project's `build.gradle` file:g
+Add the Gradle's Maven url to the buildscript/repositories list and also add the plugin to the buildscript/classpath inside the project's `build.gradle` file:

 ```groovy
 buildscript {